23critters/StyleSelect/README.md

     element: (string||object) reference to select dom element container. if passing a string, supply it's id
     cssClass: (string) css class of the container | default: "styleme"
     cssActions: (object) the names of the CSS classes used by the widget.
-Please change if you have conflicting CSS classes in your project. | default: {c: "clicked", d: "disabled", e: "expanded", h: "hover", m: "multiple", o: "optgroup", s: "selected"}
+Please change if you have conflicting CSS classes in your project. | default: {b: "bottom", c: "clicked", d: "disabled", e: "expanded", h: "hover", m: "multiple", o: "optgroup", r: "root", s: "selected"}
     inheritCSSClass: (boolean) should it keep any existing css class instead of replacing with cssClass | default: true
     cloneEvents: (boolean) should it keep any existing events previously attached | default: true
     skipfirst: (boolean) should it skip the first OPTION in the list? | default: false